 For many of us, physical education has shaped the way we feel towards the subject.
-At times, you may have questioned why you had to do it, especially when the weather was unfavourable.
+At times, you may have questioned why you had to do it, especially when the weather was unfavorable.
 For some it may have been the relevance of the activity.
 Why was physical education in the curriculum?
 Why did you have to run mile after mile?
 These questions might have been asked, but not necessarily answered.

 I think the greatest approach to teaching this age range is the Game Sense Approach Model.
 The game sense approach model revolves around four pillars:

 · Guided inquiry through player problem solving and teacher use of well-considered and targeted questioning